mebeim/aoc/2021/README.md

 ```

 We left input parsing as the last thing to do, and indeed today's input is kind
 of annoying to parse to be honest.
-We're already assuming an hallway with 7 free
+We're already assuming a hallway with 7 free
 spots (see hardcoded values in the `ROOM_DISTANCE` dictionary), let's just
 assume only four rooms are present.
 We can convert an object `ABCD` to its
 corresponding number `0123` with a little trick using `'ABCD'.index(object)`.